Why loyalty programs are changing (and how to keep up)

 Of course, that’s a success by any measure.
-However, loyalty programs like My Coke Rewards were based on a transactional relationship, and today’s consumers expect more than that.
+However, loyalty programs like My Coke Rewards were based on a transactional relationship, and today’s consumers need more than that to have rewarding experiences.
 Building a reward system around offers like ‘buy 10 drinks, and your 11th is free’ doesn’t take advantage of the incredible toolkit app developers and commercial teams have access to now.

 Gen Z wants more interaction from loyalty programs

-The young ‘digital native’ Gen Z demographic, aged around 10-24, care more about brand loyalty than any other generation.
-Studies show that 60% of Gen Z members remain loyal to a brand if involved in their loyalty program.
-This is up from 48% for the general population.
-In other words, a loyal Gen Z member is more likely to stick by you.
-But their loyalty isn’t free – they want to be heard!
-Gen Z’ers are very forgiving if your product or service is not perfect, but they want to see that you care about them.
-Most importantly, they are looking for an authentic brand whose values align with theirs.
+The young ‘digital native’ Gen Z demographic, aged around 10-24, cares more about brand loyalty than any other generation.
+To stay loyal,Generation Z members expect consistent engagement and chances to interact with the brand, rather than just being targeted for sales.
+In other words, engaged Gen Z members are more likely to stick by you.
+But you need to do more than that to earn their loyalty – they want to be heard!
+Gen Z’ers are very forgiving if your product or service is not perfect, but they want to see be able to personalize their experience.
+Most importantly, they are looking for an authentic brandwhose values align with theirs.

 Loyalty 4.0 is the new attitude to loyalty programs that embraces these shifts.
-The world is moving away from a transactional model, and on forward to a more interactive and experiential method of engagement.
-The best loyalty programs today use gamification features like points and levels to create a genuinely engaging reward system.
-Gamification examples like these are a huge part of what makes loyalty 4.0 so effective – and most importantly for apps looking to grow – scalable.
+The world is moving away from a transactional model, and forward to a more interactive and experiential method of engagement.
+The best loyalty programs today use gamification rewards like points and badges to create a genuinely engaging reward system.
+Gamification examples like these are a huge part of what makes Loyalty 4.0 so effective – and most importantly for apps looking to grow – scalable.

 Intrinsic motivators are based on complex goals like personal growth, purpose, and fun.
 To foster long-term customer loyalty, this intrinsic motivation is essential.
-Gamification is so motivating because it makes your app experience and reward system fun and worthwhile.
+Gamification rewards are so motivating because they make your app experience and reward system fun and worthwhile.

 In short, the journey matters more than the destination!
 That means less emphasis on transactional discount offers that focus on results – what we call extrinsic motivators – and more on intrinsic motivators.
-Indeed, studies show that while extrinsic motivators push users through the discovery phase, intrinsic drivers sustain long-term loyalty.
+Indeed, studies show that while extrinsic motivators push users through the discovery phase, reward systems withintrinsic drivers sustain long-term loyalty.